Gabriel5541/car-cost-calculator/README.md

 ## !!
 The auto-complete might not be 100% accurate for the cars !!

 # Download
-Download the ZIP file, extract it and open the folder with Visual Studio Code or anything else that works.
+Download the ZIP file, extract it and open the folder with Visual Studio Code or anything else that works